MyCryptoHQ/knowledge-base-content/general-knowledge/cryptography/on-keypairs-and-encryption.md

 Okay bear with me one more thing.

-Private keys can be fancy: They can be keystore files (which are encrypted with a password) or mnemonic phrases (which can be encrypted with a password, are easier to read, and give you access to multiple addresses / accounts / keypairs).
+Private keys can be fancy: They can be keystore files (which are encrypted with a password) or Secret Recovery Phrase (which can be encrypted with a password, are easier to read, and give you access to multiple addresses / accounts / keypairs).

 When we say encrypted we mean that you must do something first, before you can use the private key to sign the transaction.
 Encryption works like this: